cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-10-10 at 21.16.15.png" alt=""><figcaption></figcaption></figure>

-We can use `generate_taxa_dotplot_single` function to juxtapose average abundance and taxa prevalence across groups:
+We can use `generate_taxa_dotplot_single` function as an alternative to the heatmap.
+Here is the example:

 ```r
 generate_taxa_dotplot_single(